PinkieORG/dungeon_generator/README.md

 # Dungeon Generator
 A django-based interface for my dungeon generator library (https://github.com/PinkieORG/hamingja_dungeon).

-This is work-in-progress project for generating interesting, varied and highly customisable ASCII dungeon on a web.
+This is work-in-progress project for generating interesting, varied and highly customisable ASCII dungeons on a web that can used for pen-and-paper or video games.

 Current parameters are:
 - size of the dungeon